Lumpia Recipe (Filipino Springrolls)

 The filling is made up of both ground pork and shrimp for a complex and meaty taste, along with freshly minced veggies, aromatics, and Asian sauces for an umami-rich flavor.

-Quick Tips
+Quick tips

 After mixing all the ingredients for your filling, you can microwave a teaspoon and microwave it briefly to taste and adjust to your liking.
-Lumpia also freezes incredibly well, and there’s no need for defrosting prior to frying!
+This also freezes incredibly well, and there’s no need for defrosting prior to frying!

 Table of Contents